 International Finance, Risk Management, Capital Markets

 Söhnke M. Bartram is a Professor in the Department of Finance at Warwick Business School.
 He is also a Charter Member of Risk Who's Who and a member of an international think tank for policy advice to the German government.
 His immediate research activities center around issues in international finance, especially financial markets and financial risk management.
 Dr. Bartram's work has been presented at conferences organized by the NBER, CEPR, the American Finance Association, the Western Finance Association, and the American Economic Association, published in the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies, the Journal of Financial and Quantitative Analysis, and Management Science, and included in testimony before the U.S. Congress House Financial Services Committee.
 Various organizations and funding bodies have granted financial support for his research activities in the area of international and corporate finance, such as the U.S. Federal Deposit Insurance Corporation, the PricewaterhouseCoopers Global Competency Centre, the Leverhulme Trust, the British Academy, the Institute for Quantitative Investment Research, Netspar, and the International Centre for Research in Accounting.
 In 2003, the Federation of European Securities Exchanges awarded the Josseph de la Vega Prize for his work on derivatives market microstructure.
 In 2006, the Journal of Empirical Finance awarded its 3rd Biannual Best Paper Award for his work on foreign exchange rate exposure.
 In 2010, Financial Management awarded its 2nd Biannual Pearson/Prentice Hall Best Paper Award for his work on the use of derivatives by non-financial firms, which also received the Citations of Excellence Award by Emerald in 2013.
-His research was recognized with the Prize in Asset Management awarded by Asia Asset Management - The Centre for Asset Management Research & Investments, and the CFA Institute in 2017.
+His research was recognized with the Prize in Asset Management awarded by Asia Asset Management, the Centre for Asset Management Research & Investments, and the CFA Institute in 2017.
 Dr. Bartram has been awarded a higher doctorate, the degree of Doctor of Science (DSc), by the University of Warwick.
 He is currently on the Editorial Board of the Journal of Banking and Finance and the Financial Review.